churchjg/Project9/README.md

 To run the application locally, make sure to have pipenv installed on your machine and fork and clone this repository.
 Once the repo has been cloned locally, run `pipenv install` to install dependencies listed in the Pipfile.
 Start your Postgres server on your machine and update the user and password on line 6 in app.py to match that of your local Postgres database.

-python app.py or python(#) app.py depending on what version of python is installed.
+Then run the in the command line - python app.py or python(#) app.py depending on what version of python is installed, to start the app.

 ```